yuvalShalgi227/moviemaker_gan/README.md

 # movie maker for CycleGAN and pix2pix in PyTorch

-a slight modfictation for https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix allos to make a movie for trained checkpoints by using the --movie swan.avi --movie_result swan_fire.avi This PyTorch implementation produces results comparable to or better than our original Torch software.
+A slight modification for https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix Allso to make a movie for trained checkpoints by using the --movie swan.avi --movie_result swan_fire.avi This PyTorch implementation produces results comparable to or better than our original Torch software.
 If you would like to reproduce the same results as in the papers, check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix) code

 **Note**: The current software works well with PyTorch 0.41+.
 Check out the older [branch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/pytorch0.3.1) that supports PyTorch 0.1-0.3.